List of EastEnders characters introduced in 1997: Matthew Rose

 Matthew Rose, played by Joe Absolom, is the son of Michael and Susan Rose (Russell Floyd and Tilly Vosburgh).
 Initially a sulky teenager, Matthew develops a friendship with club owner Steve Owen (Martin Kemp), and is present to witness Steve accidentally killing his ex-girlfriend Saskia Duncan (Deborah Sheridan-Taylor).

 A police investigation follows the discovery of Saskia's body, and Steve frames Matthew.
 Both Matthew and Steve stand trial for manslaughter.
 Steve is exonerated, but Matthew is found guilty and imprisoned.

-Julie Haye
+Julie Bates

-Julie Haye, played by Karen Henthorn, is the teacher of Clare Bates (Gemma Bissix).
+Julie Bates (also Haye), played by Karen Henthorn, is the teacher of Clare Bates (Gemma Bissix).
 Julie falls in love with Clare's adoptive father, Nigel (Paul Bradley), whilst they are trying to sort the problematic youngster.
 A slow on/off romance develops between Nigel and Julie, but Nigel initially struggles with the guilt of moving on following the death of his wife a few years earlier.
 Faced with Nigel's uncertainty, Julie makes plans to leave Walford for a teaching job in Scotland; however, moments before she leaves, Nigel chooses to move to Scotland with her.
 They leave with Clare in April 1998.